 "We will continue to pursue additional protective measures as long as it takes to ensure the safety and security of our citizens," Obama told a special press conference at the White House.

 The president made it clear he suspected Al-Qaeda's Yemeni-based affiliate of being behind the plot, which could have severe ramifications for the global cargo industry.

 "Although we are still pursuing all of the facts, we do know that the packages originated in Yemen," Obama said.

 "We know that Al-Qaeda in the Arabian Peninsula, the terrorist group based in Yemen, continues to plan attacks against our homeland, our citizens, and our friends and allies."

-Yemeni officials said their government had launched a full investigation and was working closely with international partners, including the United States.
+Yemeni officials said their government had launched a full investigation and was working closely on the incident with international partners, including the United States.

-"It does appear there were explosive materials in both of the packages" addressed to synagogues in Chicago, Obama's top counter-terrorism adviser John Brennan told reporters.
+"It does appear there were explosive materials in both of the packages," Obama's top counter-terrorism adviser John Brennan told reporters.